nutjob-laboratories/merk/README.md

 # Why does MERK exist?
 It's simple.
 I don't currently like any of the other IRC clients.
 I've used many, _many_ other IRC clients for Windows and Linux, and they just didn't feel _right_.
 They weren't customizable enough, didn't have features that I wanted, or just plain looked ancient.
 I wanted a GUI IRC client that looked and felt modern, and could be heavily customized.
 My previous IRC client was called [**Ərk**](https://github.com/nutjob-laboratories/erk), and although I liked developing it and working on it, I honestly didn't use it that much.
 I fell out of love with the "single window" interface that so many other IRC clients use, and decided to try something "new" (and by "new" I mean 30 years old).
 I remembered using [mIRC](https://www.mirc.com/) back when I was younger, and decided to try and write a new client that used the [multiple-document interface](https://en.wikipedia.org/wiki/Multiple-document_interface) style I remember fondly.
 And thus, __MERK__ was born!

+I honestly think that **MERK** may be the most configurable IRC client ever created.
+With over 130 different settings to work with, you can configure **MERK** to look and operate *exactly* how you want.
+Want to display all channel userlists on the left, or not display userlists at all?
+You can do that.
+Want to turn off all the pretty stuff, and display only raw, (nearly) unaltered text?
+You can do that.
+Maybe you want to use text styles only on the chat display, and leave the userlists and text input alone?
+You can do that.
+One of the things I hated about [XChat](http://xchat.org/)/[Hexchat](https://hexchat.github.io/) is how un-configurable the UI is, and how most other clients require plugins or scripts to change the client UI.
+I wanted a client where you could alter or change most aspects of the UI without needed external tools or editing configuration files manually.
+With **MERK**, you can change all settings in the client and see the effects instantly.
+There are a few settings that can only be changed by editing the configuration files, but they are for settings most users will probably never change (for example, you can edit `settings.json` to change the character used to signal a command in input, which is `/` by default); but you can still change them and the client will compensate, and not break the client!

 # What does MERK mean?
 Well, if you were to pronounce "IRC" as a word and not an acronym, it would probably be pronounced _/Ərk/_.
 Since the client allows a user to connect to multiple IRC servers at the same time, well, that might be what the "M" stands for.
 Either that, or "multiple-document interface".
 "MDIIRC" doesn't exactly roll off the tongue, so we combined the "M" with the word-pronunciation of IRC, and came up with __MERK__!